-- After that, bend the knees and bring heels as near to your buttocks as probable.
+- Bend the knees and bring the heels near to your buttocks as much as possible.
 Your heels should be about one foot apart.

 - Now, raise your hands and bring them back to the side of your ears.
-You can place your palms on floor by using your fingers pointing completely towards shoulders.
+You can place your palms on floor with fingers pointing towards shoulders.

-- Lift body up by using the proper support of your feet as well as palms.
+- Lift body up by using proper support of your feet as well as palms.

 - You can slightly rotate your head, so that the gaze is truly towards your floor.

 - Stretch your shoulder and thighs.
 In the last position, the body looks similar to the arch, almost similar to a wheel.